meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 by automatically replicating [meshProject Role Assignments](./meshcloud.project.md) to this AAD Tenant.

-However, a key decision in any Azure integration is how your organization wants to provision user identities in this AAD Tenant.
-Meshcloud supports two different ways to achieve this.
+However, a key decision in any Azure integration is how your organization wants to provision user identities in this AAD Tenant. meshcloud supports two different ways to achieve this.

 ### Externally-provisioned Identities